Hellraiser (song): Personnel

+Reception

+AllMusic wrote about the Osbourne version: "In a lesser artist the lyrics might come across as calculating, but Osbourne imbues their credibility with his well-defined self-awareness."
+In 2025, Rolling Stone compared the two versions: "Ozzy’s version [...] is solid fist-pump, but on Motorhead’s 1992 take feels heavier, with Lemmy’s bass swinging like a wrecking ball."

 30th anniversary

 On 29 October 2021, a new version of "Hellraiser" was released to commemorate its 30th anniversary.
 It features a mashup of both Ozzy and Lemmy's vocals in one song, using the former's version as the main template.
 An official animated music video, with Ozzy, Lemmy and Phil Taylor fighting against humanity transformed into zombies via their mobile phones, and later the demons responsible for the change.
 The video was directed by Mark Szumski and Gina Niespodziani, and released on YouTube the same day.

 The video starts with the duo playing an arcade video game, as that used to be a frequent hobby of Lemmy.
 Guitarist Zakk Wylde said about them: "Lemmy was buddies with Ozzy forever.
 They toured Europe together when Saint Rhoads (Note: Friendly nickname for former guitarist Randy Rhoads.) was in the band and Lemmy would take Randy out to go play Asteroids wherever they went.
 So it was just a quick phonecall – 'can you write some songs?' 'sure'".
 Ozzy said "I had great fun with Lemmy – you couldn't be serious around him.
 Even just writing the songs, we could instinctively tell whether it was going to be good or not.
 We always used to go out to the pub and have a real laugh.
 It was a true rock'n'roll lifestyle he lived and I miss him terribly, you know".